Azure/azure-openapi-validator/docs/rules.md

 This rule is to check the `id` property or identifier of objects in the array.
 See more here: [x-ms-identifiers](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-identifiers).

 Please refer to [xms-identifier-validation.md](./xms-identifier-validation.md) for details.

+### XmsLongRunningOperationOptions

+The x-ms-long-running-operation-options should be specified explicitly to indicate the type of response header to track the async operation, see [x-ms-long-running-operation-options](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-long-running-operation-options)

+Please refer to [xms-long-running-operation-options.md](./xms-long-running-operation-options.md) for details.

 ### XmsPageableListByRGAndSubscriptions